freme-project/freme-project.github.io/knowledge-base/freme-for-sysadmins/use-freme-docker.md

 # password for freme root user
 ADMIN_PASSWORD=password

 # load these models into freme-ner (csv list).
 This has significant influence on the RAM consumption, each languages requires between 1 and 2 GB.
+For all languages set FREME_NER_LANGUAGES=en,de,nl,fr,it,es,ru
 FREME_NER_LANGUAGES=en,de,ru

 # password for virtuoso root user